11 Best Practices for Successful Surveys

 For many B-to-B audiences, an effective incentive is the promise to carefully analyze the results and share them ONLY with those who participate.
 For this to work, the information must be beneficial to them and their businesses.

 Offering a chance to win a valuable prize can entice many survey respondents.
-This can be anything from a hot device such as a new iPad, to tickets to a premier event, to an advertising opportunity for high-level exposure.
+This can be anything from a hot device such as a new tablet, tickets to a premier event, or an advertising opportunity for high-level exposure.
 Be sure to set a fixed budget for the prizes, and consider offering multiple items to demonstrate greater chances to win.

 Another option is to provide a discount on one of your products or services that is of value to the audience.
 This is most effective when everyone who takes the survey receives the discount, so be sure to budget appropriately.

-- Display the survey on a clean, uncluttered page that identifies each stage to completion
+- Display the survey on a clean, uncluttered screen that identifies each stage to completion; No distracting images

 - Keep it short (less than five minutes), and state upfront how little time will be needed